vuejs/eslint-plugin-vue/docs/rules/require-render-return.md

+---
+pageClass: rule-details
+---
+# vue/require-render-return
-# enforce render function to always return value (vue/require-render-return)
+> enforce render function to always return value

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.